tlpbsd/coco-tools/README.decb-to-b09.md

   results in BASIC09 programs with errors.
 * Converting numeric values into strings formats the number with NO spaces and one decimal point, even if the value is an integer.
+* When `NEXT` statements do not have an iteration variable specified, the previous `FOR` variable is assumed to be the iteration variable and added explicitly.
 * `NEXT AA, BB` is translated to
 ```
   NEXT AA